matthewb66/bd_scan_yocto/README.md

 Use the option `--exclude_layers layer1,layer2` to skip Signature scan on specific layers if required.
 You could consider using this for layers where recipes are identified by the Detect Bitbake scan (e.g. the `meta` layer) to remove duplication (same component shown twice).

 Use the option `--extended_scan_layers layer1,layer2` to automatically extract the package archives used by recipes within the sepcified layers before Signature scanning if required.
-Extracted package archives will also be Snippet scanned by default, and you could configure additional Signature scan options for these packages if desired.
+Extracted package archives can also be Snippet scanned (see below), and you could configure additional Signature scan options for these expanded packages if desired.

 Add the option `--snippets` to run snippet scans on the downloaded packages, but note that this will slow the scan process considerably so should be used with caution.